Kanaa (film): Soundtrack

+Release and reception

-The movie has finally released on December 21, 2018 to highly positive reviews.
+The movie was finally released on 21 December 2018, to highly positive reviews.
 M Suganth from Times of India calls the movie a "crowd-pleasing sports movie that also doubles up as a message movie on farmers and their issues", giving the film a 3.5/5 rating.
 The film was also dubbed and released in Hindi as Not Out on YouTube by Goldmines Telefilms in 2021.

 Remake

 This film was remade in Telugu as Kousalya Krishnamurthy with Aishwarya Rajesh and Sivakarthikeyan reprising their roles from the original and Rajendra Prasad playing Sathyaraj's role.